srest2021/atclean/README.md

 Here is the procedure we use to correct any step discontinuities in the SN light curve flux:

 1. We divide the SN light curve into 3 regions using the 2 template change dates.
-2. We apply a 3σ cut to the last clean 40 measurements before the first template change date, 58417 MJD, and another 3σ cut to the first 40 clean measurements after 58417 MJD.
+2. We apply a 3σ-clipped average to the last clean 40 measurements before the first template change date, 58417 MJD, and another 3σ-clipped average to the first 40 clean measurements after 58417 MJD.
 We calculate the flux offset for Region 1 (flux before 58417 MJD) by subtracting the first resulting mean from the second.
 3. We add this offset to the Region 1 flux.
-4. We apply a 3σ cut to the last clean 40 measurements before the second template change date, 58882 MJD, and another 3σ cut to the first 40 clean measurements after 58882 MJD.
+4. We apply a 3σ-clipped average to the last clean 40 measurements before the second template change date, 58882 MJD, and another 3σ-clipped average to the first 40 clean measurements after 58882 MJD.
 We calculate the flux offset for Region 3 (flux after 58882 MJD) by subtracting the second resulting mean from the first.
 5. We add this offset to the Region 3 flux.
 6. We obtain either the first or last 40 clean measurements of the light curve based on the SN discovery date (if discovery date > 57600 MJD, use the first 40 measurements).
-We apply a 3σ cut to these measurements and subtract the resulting mean from the entire light curve.
+We apply a 3σ-clipped average to these measurements and subtract the resulting mean from the entire light curve.
 </details>

 #### Averaging and cutting bad days (`-g`)
 Our goal with the averaging procedure is to identify and cut out bad days by taking a 3σ-clipped average of each day.

+For this part of the cleaning, we still need to improve the cutting at the peak of the SN (important epochs are sometimes cut, maybe due to fast rise, etc.).

 <details>
 <summary>Read more</summary>